QuoSecGmbH/SIT/README.md

 **Advantages over stock DFIR ORC**
 - Improved documentation and examiner feedback to allow undelayed reaction to unexpected behavior or unsuccessful / incomplete results.
-- Appropriate storage with metadata as central concern, not afterthough.
+- Appropriate storage with metadata as central concern, not afterthought.
 - Extensive verification

 **SIT development goals**